Daniel-Mietchen/events/ECSA-2018-Usability.md

 This file hosts a submission to the European Citizen Science Association (ECSA) [conference](https://www.ecsa-conference.eu/) on 3-5 June 2018 in Geneva.
 It was submitted by the 21 January 2018 deadline under the "Empowering (individual) citizens" theme and the subtheme "Contributory, collaborative, co-created and collegiate – How to understand and conceptualize the role of participants in the spectrum of Citizen Science – from bottom-up to top-down?
 What are the specific challenges for citizens?"

+On March 27, I was notified that this session was not to be included in the final program.

 # Title

 Usability of citizen science projects